How Healthy is Your Skin?

 All dermatologists and doctors agree: water is critical to your health.
 Staying hydrated can also help prevent your skin from drying out during the colder months and keep wrinkles at bay, so your skin appears firmer.

 And while hydrating from the inside out is ideal, you should also add in some additional hydration with a daily moisturizer.
 This will add an extra layer of protection to your skin, help lock in moisture and give your skin a nice, healthy glow.

 One of the biggest contributors to unhealthy skin is harmful UV rays.
 Not only have UV rays been shown to cause premature wrinkles, but they also have been linked to the development of melanoma and other skin cancers.
 What can you do to keep harmful UV rays from damaging your skin?
-Wear sunscreen year-around.
+Wear sunscreen year-round.

 While sunscreen is important to wear during the summertime, it is recommended that you wear sunscreen all year long, as you can still get sun damage during the colder or cloudier months.
 Also, if you are outside for a long time, make sure to cover up, seek the shade and wear the right sunscreen.